 • Banks don’t have a lot of physical cash on hand, which can be a problem if there is a bank run.
 During the Great Depression, most banks had to close because too many people were trying to take cash out and the banks didn’t have enough.

-• During a recession or economic downturn, the FRB system largely stops working, since the economy is no longer expanding.
+• During an economic downturn (or what is known as a recession), the FRB system largely stops working, since the economy is no longer expanding.
 The problem with the system is that there is a constant need for economic growth in order to pay back the constantly increasing amounts of debt created through lending.
 In order to keep growing, more investment is needed, which creates even more debt.
 When the economy stops growing, there isn’t enough money to pay back all the debt.

 • If there is too much inflation, this lowers the value of money.

 • If people default on loans, this lowers the price of assets, lowering the value of things like real estate that people hold.

 • Sometimes central banks and governments attempt to help the economy or make political moves by making adjustments to the FRB system, such as changing interest rates.
 Although these changes can sometimes help in the short term, they usually result in long-term negative effects, such as inflation.

 • As occurred in the 2009 financial crisis, not all debt is “good” debt, meaning not all of it results in productive economic activity.
 When it becomes too easy to obtain a loan, inexperienced business owners and real estate investors can get a cheap loan when they can’t necessarily afford it.
 In the years before 2009, a lot of people took out cheap loans in the peak of the housing market, thinking that housing prices would continue to rise.

 The Fed had lowered interest rates so much that practically anyone could take out a loan.
 When the market crashed, these people weren’t able to pay back loans, and the value of the real estate also crashed.

 The economic cycle of upturns and downturns is an inevitable part of the fractional reserve banking system.